webrian/landuseplanning.la/README.md

 # Resources used on landuseplanning.la

+This repository contains schema and style files related to land use planning in Laos and its ongoing standardization process.

 ## Schema

 Directory `schema` contains a [GML Application Schema](https://en.wikipedia.org/wiki/Geography_Markup_Language#Application_schema) based on the [GML Simple Features Profile](http://portal.opengeospatial.org/files/?artifact_id=42729) that implements the Forest and Land Use Management Zones (short: FLUMZ) data model.